aidanhall21/aidanhall21.github.io/_pages/sites.md

 <!-- {% include toc %} -->

-This is a list of websites and apps that I've made that are currently live on the internet.
+This is a list of websites and apps I've made.
+I like to play around with different coding languages and frameworks, but primarily stick to PHP, Python/Flask, and JavaScript.

 *************